electrickery/pd-dekencross/README.md

 ```
   ./
+    osxcross202/  - OSX SDK package for amd64 and arm64 (see doc/crossbuild.txt on how to get it).
-    osxcross12/   - OSX SDK package (see doc/crossbuild.txt on how to get it).
+    osxcross12/   - OSX SDK package for i386 (see doc/crossbuild.txt on how to get it).
     pd-libs/      - Location of the source packages and build/package results.
     dekencross.sh - the cross compile and build script
     pd-sources/   - The Pure Data source package.
+(The libraries require at least a m_pd.h.)
     pd-win32/     - The Pure Data Win32 binaries.
+(Windows builds require a pd.dll.)
     pd-win64/     - The Pure Data Win64 binaries.
+(Windows builds require a pd.dll.)
 ```

+The built of newer osxcrossNNN SDK packages contain absolute paths in object files, so don't move it after building without rebuild.
+The old SDK is required for Apple i386 processors.

 The source packages are just libraries as copied or cloned from a git-repository.
 These libraries should be Makefile.pdlibbuilder 0.6.0 based.
 Makefile.pdlibbuilder can be found here: https://github.com/pure-data/pd-lib-builder.
-The latter three can be copied from http://msp.ucsd.edu/software.html.
+The Pure Data build tree can be copied from http://msp.ucsd.edu/software.html.

 ### Usage